abeebyekeen/CHAPERONg/README.txt

 CHAPERONg: A Tool for Automated GROMACS-based MD Simulations and Trajectory Analyses

+For detailed documentation and tutorials, see the [CHAPERON*g* homepage](https://abeebyekeen.com/chaperong-online/).

 ## 1. Prerequisites/Requirements

 The only essential requirement of CHAPERONg is, of course, a functional installation of the GROMACS software run on Linux (Ubuntu) or Windows (via WSL).